schlatterbeck/pgapack/docs/sphinx/part2.rst

 PGAPack supports hybrid schemes in the following ways:

--  By passing, the context variable as a parameter to the user’s hill-climbing function, the user has access to solution and parameter values, debug flags, and other information.
+-  By passing the context variable as a parameter to the user's hill-climbing function, the user has access to solution and parameter values, debug flags, and other information.